gofiber/fiber/docs/api/hooks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 With Fiber v2.30.0, you can execute custom user functions when to run some methods.
-Here is a list of this hooks:
+Here is a list of these hooks:

 - [OnRoute](#onroute)
 - [OnName](#onname)